craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter One - Introduction.md

 Dusk's Pack has a tense relationship with Mercy and their Roamers; the Pack will corner Mercy's Roamers and force them into a trading locational information on the other inhabitants of the level and their supplies for the **Tokens** the Pack takes off their kills.

 ###### Reaper's Pack
+Hailing from the sixth level of Kailkeep, Reaper leads a brutal, hungry, hunt-and-kill pack.

 ###### Lynch's Pack
 hails from the seventh layer